- 70 Crossings

 About the ferry routes in and around the United Kingdom

 The ferry to and from the UK is a pleasant way to travel.
-You can travel with your own vehicle and there is a lot to do on board the ferry.
+You can travel with your own vehicle, and there is much to do on board the ferry.
 Even on the shorter crossings, you will never be bored.
-However, it really is a party on the longer crossings on ferries that are equipped with facilities that you also find on a cruise.
+However, it really is a party on the longer crossings on ferries equipped with facilities you also find on a cruise.

 Travelling and Staying in the United Kingdom